Man securing an email in Mailock for Outlook in office

 Microsoft Outlook, a widely-used tool by over 400 million users globally, offers a level of email encryption to safeguard everyday emails.
 But is this encryption sufficient for businesses that need to send sensitive information to their customers?
 Let’s take a look.

-Understanding The Basics of Email Encryption
+Understanding the Basics of Email Encryption

 Encryption disguises the contents of your email, transforming messages and attachments into a code that cannot be read by human eyes.